Law-AI/MILDSum/README.md

 ```

 ## Contact
-For any inquiries, feedback, or collaboration opportunities, please contact to debtanudatta04@gmail.com
+For any inquiries, feedback, or collaboration opportunities, please contact to {debtanudatta04 [at] gmail [dot] com}